Charlie Crist: U.S. Senate campaign and Florida education commissioner

-Florida Attorney General
+Florida attorney general

-In 2002, Crist was elected Florida Attorney General.
+In 2002, Crist was elected Florida attorney general.
 His candidacy was supported by the host of America's Most Wanted, John Walsh.
 Walsh and other supporters cited his work with the Center for Missing and Exploited Children.

 Civil rights and consumer groups praised Crist for expanding the attorney general's powers during his time in office.
 These powers enabled him and future attorneys general to have greater power to prosecute civil rights and fraud cases.
 Crist also worked to combat email spam, freeze utility rates, end telecom deception, and protect the environment.

 Governor of Florida

 Tenure

-Crist was elected to the governorship of Florida in the 2006 election, defeating Democrat Jim Davis 52-45%.
+Crist was elected to the governorship of Florida in the 2006 election, defeating Democrat Jim Davis 52% to 45%.
 In his inaugural pledge to the people of Florida, he promised to lower taxes, improve the state education system, reduce crime, lower drug costs, expand access to health insurance, assist senior citizens, and protect the environment.
 However, his promise to lower taxes would prove to be difficult to keep during the Great Recession, and he eventually relented in 2009 after being sent a budget by the Florida legislature which included a 2.2 billion dollar raise in taxes and fees.
 He also had a mixed record on environmental issues.

-Nonetheless, Crist remained widely popular with Floridians during his term, and an April 2009 poll showed him with a 68 percent approval rating among Republicans and independents and a 66 percent approval rating among Democrats.
+Nonetheless, Crist remained widely popular with Floridians during his term, and in a June 2007 Quinnipiac University polling survey, Crist had a 70 percent approval rating among Floridians.
+An April 2009 poll showed him with a 68 percent approval rating among Republicans and independents and a 66 percent approval rating among Democrats.
 Crist drew criticism from the right for supporting the Obama administration's economic stimulus plan.
-In 2010, rather than seek reelection as governor, he left the Republican Party to run for the Senate as an Independent.
+In 2010, rather than seek reelection as governor, he left the Republican Party to run for the Senate as an independent.
 Shortly thereafter, Crist announced that he had moderated his views against LGBT adoption and marriage.

 Fundraising controversies

-In February 2006, Crist attended a fundraiser at Mar-A-Lago, hosted by Donald Trump, with guests paying $500 to attend.
+In February 2006, Crist attended a fundraiser at Mar-a-Lago, hosted by future president Donald Trump, with guests paying $500 to attend.
 Two of the guests became subjects of controversy.
 Crist returned $1,000 in campaign contributions to one of those guests as a result.

 In 2009, Crist saw the man he had chosen as Florida GOP finance chairman, his former fraternity brother, oil magnate Harry Sargeant III, forced to step down.
 One of Sargeant's employees, Ala'a al-Ali of the Dominican Republic, was indicted in Los Angeles for organizing $5,000 in illegal campaign contributions to Crist, as well as $50,000 to presidential candidates Hillary Clinton, John McCain and Rudy Giuliani.